ChronSyn/quiCache/README.md

 When adding data to the cache, you specify the key, and the data, and quiCache handles everything else.

 When reading data from the cache, simply provide the key.

+Keys should be unique as calling `setCacheData()` with a key which already exists will overwrite data already in the cache at that key.
+A solution to this would be to create a new quiCache instance.

 ## API